toirl/plorma/docs/source/userguide/task.rst

 Weight of a task
 ================
 The prioritization of the task is calculated based on its Priority (think of importance) and its severity.
-The following formula shows how the value is basically calculated.
+The calculated value is called the *Taskweight*.

-In Plorma the calculated value is called the *Taskweight*.
-The range to the priority is (1,0.85,0.7,0.5,0.35,0.2).
 The Taskweight is used in the task overview are prioritization criteria.

 If either the priority or the severity is not set, than the weight can not be calculated and is unknown.